Behind its pretty facade, wedding site The Knot hides a dark side.

 Served the company as a highly-decorated Account Executive for the local division for over 19 years.
 Elley departed The Knot Worldwide in July 2021, more than 2.5 years after The Knot Worldwide new management assumed control of the company.

-Served successfully in sales positions for both the local and national divisions; reaching the position of Director of Fine Jewelry, culminating an 18 year career at the organization.
+Served successfully in sales positions for both the local and national divisions; reaching the position of Director of Fine Jewelry, culminating an 18 year highly-decorated career at the organization.

 the knot whistleblowers